mkorthof/chrupd/docs/Files.md

 Description of all files included in repo, and used by script

+## Repository

-## Batch: chrupd.cmd
+### Batch: chrupd.cmd

+For easy execution this PowerShell script is embedded in a Batch .CMD.

-To make this script self executable a "polyglot wrapper" or "header" with batch commands has been added.
+To make the script self executable a "polyglot wrapper" or "header" with batch commands has been added.
 This makes sure the script can be started from GUI, cmd.exe and PowerShell.

 Basicly what it does is start powershell.exe and run the contents of the file as ScriptBlock.
 Also arguments are 'handed over' to PS.
 It will skip the header because it's a comment.